Skip to content

 Deploy a model

-Pick a runtime template — vLLM, TRT-LLM, GGUF — point at a PVC of weights, hit deploy.
+Pick a runtime template — vLLM or GGUF presets, or your own ServingRuntime — point at a PVC of weights, hit deploy.
 Multi-vendor GPU auto-detected.

 2. Step 02